About me

 My research interests lie at the intersection of artificial intelligence and computational chemistry, with a focus on data-driven strategies to accelerate materials discovery.

 My prior work includes inverse materials design using transformer-based architectures and the development of a novel adapter module for classifier-free guidance.
-I have also explored the use of Large Language Models (LLMs) in multi-agent AI systems to enable text-guided molecule discovery.
+I have also explored the use of Large Language Models (LLMs) in multi-agent AI systems for text-guided molecule discovery.

 🎓 Education